Kalest3/MetronomerBot/README.md

 - Create a file with the name "config.json".
 - Copy what's in "config_example.json" to "config.json"
 - Inside config.json, in place of My_Username, put the username you want to run the bot code.
 In My_Password, the password.
 And My_Avatar, the avatar in PS.
 In Owner_Username, your username.
+In the pokepast link are the default teams used by the bot, but you can change the link if you wanted to use other teams.
 Save the config.json.
 - To finish, run
 ```bash
 python run.py